Termite Spray Treatment.

 Swarmers are attracted to light and may be seen flying

-However, seeing swarmers indoors does not necessarily mean
+Seeing swarmers indoors does not necessarily mean

 If you encounter termite swarmers around your home, it's